vimeo/psalm/docs/running_psalm/configuration.md

   ignoreInternalFunctionFalseReturn="[bool]"
 >
 ```
 When `true`, Psalm ignores possibly-false issues stemming from return values of internal functions (like `preg_split`) that may return false, but do so rarely).
-Defaults to `false`.
+Defaults to `true`.

 #### ignoreInternalFunctionNullReturn